Jones-S/web-setup/README.md

 ## Install Guide

+(0. Check for node version, when node switching manager (nvm) is active)

 1. Set up bower.json file via `$ bower init` and configure it to suit your project
 2. Set up the package.json via `$ npm init`
 3. Install the necessary bower dependencies (Adapations can be made)